-On this page I discuss aspects of programmes I am working on
+On this page I talk about the music I am working on

 Here is a little info on the Square Piano I will perform on at the Gregynog Festival